Dynamic Network Prediction: Introduction

 Our proposed approach allows investigators to predict the dynamic network structure using historical data on the network prior to the implementation of the intervention.
 It also enables investigators to adjust the probability distribution of network properties targeted for modification by the intervention in order to generate predicted networks in its presence.
 Comparing results from simulations modeling processes operating on networks in the presence and absence of an intervention allows for the evaluation of its potential impact.

-Our proposed method is described in sections 2 to 4 and applied to simulation studies and an analysis of an observed network in sections 5 and 6, respectively.
+Our proposed method is described in sections 2 to 4; comparison with (S)TERGMs in section 5; and applied to simulation studies and an analysis of an observed network in sections 6 and 7, respectively.
 Specifically, section 2 introduces network terminology, section 3 provides a conceptual framework for generating predicted dynamic networks, and section 4 provides details of the method to sample dynamic networks.
-Section 5 demonstrates how generating predicted dynamic networks is useful in the investigation of interventions designed to modify network properties.
-Section 6 illustrates the method through an analysis of a dynamic network that represents the sponsor/co-sponsor relationships among senators indicated from bills introduced in the US Senate from 2003-2016.
+Section 5 provides technical details of (S)TERGMs and a simulation study comparing the proposed method with STERGMs.
+Section 6 demonstrates how generating predicted dynamic networks is useful in the investigation of interventions designed to modify network properties.
+Section 7 illustrates the method through an analysis of a dynamic network that represents the sponsor/co-sponsor relationships among senators indicated from bills introduced in the US Senate from 2003-2016.
 The network structures for the $108^{th}-113^{th}$ Senates (2003-2014) are used to predict the dynamic network structure for the $114^{th}$ Senate (2015-2016).
-Section 6 also demonstrates the usefulness of the method in predicting hypothetical effects of interventions.
-Section 7 discusses the limitations of the procedure and suggestions for further research.
+Section 7 also demonstrates the usefulness of the method in predicting hypothetical effects of interventions that modify the level of bipartisan support of bills--specifically the number of ties between senators of different parties in the sponsor/co-sponsor networks.
+Section 8 discusses the limitations of the procedure and provides suggestions for further research.
 An R library to use the proposed methods is available by request.\footnote{The currently available R library CCMnet on CRAN will be updated to include the presented methods.}